clicon/clixon/doc/FAQ.md

 information using access functions as defined in clixon_backend_transaction.h

 ## How do I check what has changed on commit?
-You use XPATHs on the XML trees in the transaction commit callback.
+You use XPaths on the XML trees in the transaction commit callback.
 Suppose you want to print all added interfaces:
 ```
         cxobj *target = transaction_target(td); # wanted XML tree